Dakshineswar: Location

 Dakshineswar is located at 22.655°N 88.358°E. Surrounded by Alambazar, Baranagar (separated by Belghoria Expressway) in South, Ariadaha in North, Dunlop in East and Ganges River (locally called Hooghly River) in West.
 Hooghly River is considered sacred to Hindus and its water is considered holy.

 Police station

-Belgharia police station under Barrackpore Police Commissionerate has jurisdiction over Kamarhati Municipal area.
+Dakshineswar has its own police station from 2022, before that the locality covered by Belgharia police station under Barrackpore Police Commissionerate has jurisdiction over Kamarhati Municipal area.